Josemi/SSRotF/README.md

 This experimentation demonstrates the RotF capabilities, even in situations with few labeled instances, and highlights the improvement of the proposed semi-supervised version.

 ### Experiments launch example:

+The experiments are designed to be run in folds of UCI datasets to avoid overloading the computing server.
+To launch the experiments, specify the name of the subfolder containing the subset of UCI datasets to be used in the uci_type variable in the experiments.py file.

 ```Bash
 python experiments.py
 ```